Suresh Oberoi

 Suresh Oberoi (born 17 December 1946) is an Indian actor and politician who appeared in Hindi films.
 He is a recipient of the 1987 National Film Award for Best Supporting Actor.
 He started his career in radio shows, modelling and later moving to Bollywood, making him a popular character actor in the 1980s and much of the 1990s.
 He is the father of actor Vivek Oberoi.

 Early life

 Oberoi was born to Anand Sarup Oberoi and Kartar Devi on 17 December 1946 in Quetta, then Baluchistan Province of British India.
 His father ran a real-estate business.
 Within a year, after the 1947 partition of India, the family along with four brothers and four sisters moved to India, and later relocated to Hyderabad where his family established a chain of medical stores.
 Oberoi was active in sports.
 He was a tennis and swimming champion, later winning the President's Award as a Boy Scout.
-After his father's death when he was just out of high school, Oberoi, along with his brother, continued running his pharmacy chain.
-He is fluent in Punjabi (his mother tongue), Pashto, Hindi, Urdu, English, Telugu and Tamil languages.
+After his father's death when he was just out of high school, Oberoi, along with his brother, continued running their pharmacy chain.

 Career

-In the early 1970s, due to his interest in acting and a good voice, he gained entry into radio shows and stage plays, prompting him to attend the Film and Television Institute of India in Pune.

-Modelling and radio shows

-In his early Mumbai years, his prior radio show experience and his well received voice kept him going and his contacts with advertising agencies led to him being picked up as a model for Charminar cigarettes and Lifebuoy soaps, making him one of the leading models by late 1970s.